List of Scrubs characters: Ted Buckland

-Theodore "Ted" Buckland Jr., played by Sam Lloyd, is Sacred Heart's lawyer, initially credited as an unnamed "Lawyer" until the Season 1 episode "My Blind Date", where he reminds Dr. Kelso of his name.
+Theodore Buckland Jr., played by Sam Lloyd, is Sacred Heart's lawyer, initially credited as an unnamed "Lawyer" until the Season 1 episode "My Blind Date", where he reminds Dr. Kelso of his name.
 As the hospital's "sad sack", he has pathetically low self-esteem and frequent suicidal tendencies.
 It is implied that Ted has never won a case.
 It took him five tries to pass the bar exam because of stress-induced dyslexia; he has also stated that he took the exam in Alaska, where it was much easier to pass.
 Ted attended Ithaca College and was the best attorney to have graduated from South Texas College of Law.
 Ted claims that he had a wife and children, but they left him because of the stress of his job.
 A conversation with the Janitor in Season 3 indicates that Ted can speak Korean.

 So intense is Ted's hatred for Kelso, who regularly degrades and belittles him, that he regularly has homicidal thoughts about him.
 Kelso is well aware of these thoughts, which adds to their tensions.
 He also has an Oedipus complex regarding his mother, with whom he lives.
 He sleeps in the same bed as her and has remarked that she has installed a camera in the bathroom to check up on him when he bathes.
 In one episode it is suggested that Ted's mother believes he is a doctor, as he is shown coming home in stolen scrubs, claiming to have saved a patient's life.